 Traumatic memories can also cause Dissociation – a feeling of being numb, ‘spaced out’ or disconnected from one’s surroundings.
-When traumatic reactions are triggered it can lead to a Fight, Flight, Freeze or Collapse response, which is a biologically wired reaction to a life threatening situation, such as running away from an attacker.
+When traumatic reactions are triggered it can lead to a Fight, Flight, Freeze, Collapse or Fawning response, which is a biologically wired reaction to a life threatening situation, such as running away from an attacker.
 Unfortunately traumatic memory doesn’t know how to distinguish between a past threat and a current, more harmless situation, so the sufferer re-experiences frightening memories – conscious or unconscious – that feel like the original threat is happening all over again.

 How to Take Back Control from Trauma – Self Help Strategies

 Although reoccurring traumatic anxiety or post traumatic stress are best dealt with in psychotherapy with a skilled counselor, the following strategies can help you feel less overwhelmed:

-1. Become familiar with your own unique early warning signs of trauma, including feeling spaced out, numb, disconnected from others or your physical surroundings, intense fear, or like you are living in the past.
+1. Become familiar with your own unique early warning signs of trauma, including feeling spaced out, numb, disconnected from others or your physical surroundings, shame, intense fear, or like you are living in the past.